 of the marked square there is an old baobab tree.
 The baobab tree is being strangled by a Kachere tree.
 Nowadays the baobab is hollow and sometimes used as a storeroom.

 Likoma and Chizumulu Islands both have secure, peaceful and affordable places offering accommodation and dining services.
 Good getaway for hooney mooners

 Some of these lodges are: Ndomo Point House, Mango drift, Kaya Mawa, Khaiko Lodge, Wakwenda Retreat, Ulisa Bay Lodge and many others.

 We wish you a lovely visit to Likoma Island.
-Please tell others about it and, if you already have, do visit again!

 Thank you.
 Zikomo kwambiri.